TN 42 (10-24)

 4. Parent in Terminated (T31) Status

-If the parent's eligibility has terminated after 12 months of nonpay, cease computing deemed income to the child using the spouse-to-spouse-to-child rules in A.1. and pay the child using the normal “two parents-to-child” deeming rules (SI 01320.500).
+If the parent's eligibility has terminated after 12 months of nonpay, cease computing deemed income to the child using the spouse-to-spouse-to-child rules in A.1. in this section and pay the child using the normal “two parents-to-child” deeming rules (SI 01320.500).

 If appropriate, terminate any manual deeming (V1) unearned income entry on the child's record so the system can perform an automated deeming computation.

 Where to do so would be advantageous to the child, reopen the deeming determination under the 2-year administrative finality rules.
-If the 2-year period falls entirely within the parent's period of payment status T31 and voluntary termination for a period prior to the first month of T31 need not be explored (B.3. above), no recontact with the parent is necessary.
+If the 2-year period falls entirely within the parent's period of payment status T31 and voluntary termination for a period prior to the first month of T31 need not be explored (B.3. in this section), no recontact with the parent is necessary.

 If the parent's voluntary termination for a period prior to the first month of T31 would be advantageous to the child, recontact the parent to discuss the option.